I assumed he meant in size… He didn’t… He was a ninja character assassin…

 Realising I was distracted, my suicide gene ambushed my mouth and chirped up with “She’ll need bigger stirrups, her shoes come in crates, not boxes“.

-For my horse, I had hoped for something in McLaren’s colours, but a bit more reliable.
+For my horse, I had hoped for something in McLaren’s colours, only a bit more reliable.

 The Boss looked me up and down, looked at Bob, smiled and said, “Go get Luke“.
 He then turned to me and said, “Luke is short for Lucifer“.